-You can learn more about gut issues here.
+You can learn how to support your gut issues here.

 These potential strategies are intended to help support immune function and are not intended as prevention, cure or treatment for COVID-19 or any other disease.
 Please consult with your licensed health provider regarding these recommendations.